Why Lena Waithe And Beyonce Are On A Lifelong Journey

-This excerpt from the book Queen Bey: A Celebration of the Power and Creativity of Beyoncé Knowles-Carter, out March 5, has been published with permission from St. Martin's Press.
+This excerpt from the book Queen Bey: A Celebration of the Power and Creativity of Beyoncé Knowles-Carter, out 5th March, has been published with permission from Simon and Schuster.

 Advertisement